dirac-institute/sorcha/docs/inputs.rst

    St500004a 10.2 1.90 0.58 -0.21 -0.30 -0.39 0.15

-Example Physical Parameters File (a HG value is specified for each filter)
+Example Physical Parameters File (a HG value is specified for each observing filter)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::